bisq-network/bisq/apitest/docs/api-beta-test-guide.md

 Deposit Published           YES if the taker fee tx deposit has been broadcast to the network.
 Deposit Confirmed           YES if the taker fee tx deposit has been confirmed by the network.
 Fiat Sent                   YES if the buyer has sent a “payment started” message to seller.
-Fiat Received               YES if the sell has sent a “payment received” message to buyer.
+Fiat Received               YES if the seller has sent a “payment received” message to buyer.
 Payout Published            YES if the seller’s BTC payout tx has been broadcast to the network.
 Withdrawn                   YES if the buyer’s BTC proceeds have been sent to an external wallet.
 ```